PepoAmbriz/DonkeyTownPepo/docs/README.md

 # Simulator
 Multiple simulation scenarios are provided in the bring_up package.
-You can launch one scenario, e.g. in-house, with the following command.
+You can launch one scenario, e.g. in-house navigation, with the following command.
 ```
 roslaunch bring_up navigation_inhouse.launch
 ```